mjachowdhury/AndroidAppWork/README.md

 # AndroidAppWork
-This is single page App for Cafe & IT Business.
+1. This is single page App for Cafe & IT Business.
+2. JustJava is Udacity coffee order app.